ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/become-official/exam-process/world-edit.md

 > 4. Repeat untill you cleared up the whole island.
 >
 > :::tip note
-> There is no fixed y-level in this exam plot, flattern the plot up any style you prefer.
+> There is no fixed y-level in this plot, flattern the plot up any style you prefer.
 > :::
 ```mdx-code-block
 <MinecraftWindow useDropdown="true" maxWidth="600px">